Enter Trail #7, the Logan County Quilt Trail—sponsored by Paris Area Chamber of Commerce

 Paris AR

-#7-27, Eight Point Star is at 1808 Union Road, Paris AR.
+#7-27, Eight Point Star, is at 1808 Union Road, Paris AR.
 Owner Lori Smith shares its story.
 My first barn quilt is this eight point star.
 I am appreciative of everyone who shares their work on the quilt trails.
 Quilts have always been a huge part of my life because of the generations of quilters in my family.
 I cherish the memories as a kid of tearing the newspaper backing off each block as my grandmother pieced them on her Singer treadle sewing machine.
 I remember not being able to move in the bed because I was under six quilts in a bedroom where you could see your breath in the frigid air.
 I remember that toasty warm feeling of love that gave me a sound sleep and a constant smile on my face.
 Quilts that were made from feed sacks, scraps from my old dresses and my grandmas polyester pants were the best.
 Quilting was considered a necessary chore along with cooking, working the garden and tending the chickens, the chores that kept your family healthy and happy.
 The barn is located on Union Road between Subiaco and Paris.
 It has been in the family since my grandpa purchased the farm in 1955.
 As a child in the 60’s I have so many memories of the barn and farm.
 From playing in the hay loft, bottle feeding calves in one of the stalls to digging worms in the barn lot to bait the perch and catfish in the pond.
 So much fun was had by first cousins who were allowed to be kids and learn what it meant to be family.
 There were huge outdoor meals under the carport because there wasn’t room in the house for everyone to sit.
 We chased lightning bugs just after dark and put them in a Mason jar to use as a night light.
 In 1995 my husband and I were able to purchase the farm from the family and have been able to build our dream home here.
 Just like the quilts I have inherited over time, the barn continues to provide warmth, love and cherished memories.

 #7-28, American Pride